lennygir/polito-se2-23-02-thesis/Retrospective/Retrospective_1.md

   - I want to see other's code more easily.
 The process of seeing other's code integrated in the main code is too long, and so I do not see the big picture.
   - Add more detailed documentations (both frontend and backend)
   - Improve the database with more data
+  - Improve the definition of tasks and at the start of the sprint we must see the long term objective and not the short term

   > Propose one or two